Artifacts of Destruction

 While those that are far apart have completely different physical laws.

-Time spins backwards, again.
+Time spins backward, again.

 The box is aboard Shilann’s ship that travels between two universes.

-I push farther back in time, until I find the box, buried beneath the sea floor of a great Fiklow city, on the Fiklow home world.
+I push farther back in time, until I find the box, buried beneath the sea floor of a great Fiklow city, on the Fiklow homeworld.

 I reach out with my healing sense and the grandmother, to touch the planet’s energy.